achristen/Meteobike/readme.md

 * Replace "01" on line 41 `raspberryid =` to your system#s two digit number.
 If your system has the number "7" enter "07".
 * Replace "andreas" on line 42 `studentname =` to your first name in quotes.

-Every time `meteobike.py` is started, it will create a new log-file that contains the data sampled.
+Every time `meteobike.py` is started, it will create a new data-file that contains the data sampled.
 Here is an example:

 ID | Record | Raspberry_Time  | GPS_Time  | Altitude  | Latitude  | Longitude  | Temperature  | RelHumidity  | VapourPressure
 --- | --- | --- | --- | --- | --- | --- | --- | --- |  --- |